 What’s the difference between ketones and ketone bodies?
 A ketone body is a water-soluble compound that results from the breakdown of fatty acids; these include acetoacetate, acetone, and beta-hydroxybutyrate.
 A ketone, rather, is the distinctive chemical structure of a carbon molecule double bonded to an oxygen.
 All of the ketone bodies have this same chemical structure, called a ketone group.

 Although the body’s process of converting glucose to energy is quicker, it is far less efficient than using ketones.
-Also, research has shown that higher blood sugar, and therefore higher levels of circulating glucose, correlate with increased cell damage, inflammation, and increased disease risk.
+Also, the research has shown that higher blood sugar, and therefore higher levels of circulating glucose, correlate with increased cell damage, inflammation, and increased disease risk.
 Ketones are more efficient for the body to use and studies have shown ketogenic diets to decrease inflammation, especially in the brain, improve cognitive function, and help with weight loss.

 When the body is in ketosis, physiological insulin resistance occurs, which can have positive results.
 In the absence of carbohydrates on the ketogenic diet, cells receive less glucose and adapt to these changes accordingly, resulting in insulin resistance.
 But just what is insulin resistance?
 Insulin resistance occurs when the body becomes less sensitive to the hormone insulin.
 Insulin is the messenger that signals to the cells to uptake glucose, so insulin resistance means that the body is no longer turning immediately to glucose for fuel.
 This means the body instead looks to other sources of fuel, like fats.